Frequently Asked Questions

 Undertake police clearance and child protection training

-All relevant application documents and guidance notes for the application process are available on the Get Involved page.
+All relevant application documents and guidance notes for the application process are available on the Application Documents page.

-A detailed process outline can be found on the same page.
+A detailed process outline can be found on the Sponsorship Journey page.

-When sponsored refugees arrive, the approved sponsor will need to provide sufficient cash per person (adults and children) for initial expenses including groceries, toiletries, clothes, while their claim for benefits is being processed.
+When refugees arrive, the Approved Sponsor need to provide sufficient cash per person (adults and children) for initial expenses including groceries, toiletries, clothes, while their claim for benefits is being processed.
 Initial payments should be at the same level as social welfare payment entitlements.

 The Approved Sponsor will be responsible for meeting the sponsored refugees at the airport when they arrive and for funding any additional domestic travel to the settlement location.